 Punk hasn't existed in the mainstream in decades, how could it?
 The music industry has become too slick to allow elements of true punk to thrive.
-Grunge was the closest we got, but the take-it-or-leave-it honesty of punk, but for decades punk has been an underground concern, kept alive and evolving away from the charts, in small venues on the toilet circuit and with only the odd band achieving much success.
+Grunge was the closest we got, but for decades punk has been an underground concern, kept alive and evolving away from the charts, in small venues on the toilet circuit and with only the odd band achieving much success.

 Punk is indeed about more than the music.
 It's an uprising, and a venue for people with something to say.
 The rallying cry of punk today comes most strongly from people who are striking out against injustice.
 And in 2015, there's a sense of frustrated disbelief that the male-dominated punk scene still doesn't seem to see female musicians as equals.
 Perfect Pussy's Meredith Graves doesn't see this as a place for women to prove themselves, but a problem that men should be stepping up to fix: "I've busted my ass for more than a decade in an attempt to be viewed as an equal.
 I'm not doing that work anymore.
 I could work until my fingers fall off and it still wouldn't convince 90 percent of the male-dominated punk scene that I deserve to be treated like something other than a curiosity.
 The impetus to change can no longer be placed on women."

 Women have been seen as more of a rarity in punk since the get-go.
 Of the early days, Bag says, "I felt liberated.
 I felt like it was a time when punk was open to interpretation, anything that wasn't mainstream and was creative and innovative could be described as punk.
 I felt sexy, powerful and genderless onstage."